MAZterXP/testwolf/README.md

    If you use the debug command-line parameter ("goobers" for Wolf3D and "debugmode" for SoD), you can force the wolfdosmpu EXE to load regardless of available memory.
 THIS IS AN UNSUPPORTED FEATURE, and you risk all sorts of unexpected behavior, such as trigerring the mythical id Software copy protection code that erases your hard drive if you don't have a registered copy of v1.1.
 Don't say I didn't warn you.

-4. Apogee version 1.4/1.4g's WL6 data files are _NOT_ compatible with WOLF3DCM.EXE/WOLF3DCW.EXE; use WOLF3DRM.EXE/WOLF3DRW.EXE instead.
-However, the data files are identical between both Apogee 1.4 and 1.4g.
-The main reason for keeping the Apogee version is for its "Read This" feature, which is missing in the commercial versions and is potentially useful in other mods.
-(Since version 1.20, I have opted to replace the publisher logo in the sign-on screen with the id logo, for all Wolf3D builds.)

-5. __Note on savegames__: Savegames are NOT compatible between wolfdosmpu EXEs and the originals.
+7. __Note on savegames__: Savegames are NOT compatible between wolfdosmpu EXEs and the originals.
 Some savegames may load, _but don't rely on this_; there may be anomalies like missing objects or broken actor logic. id's savegame code is fully dependent on the data segment's layout, which means that any modification that introduces new global (non-far) variables or constant string literals WILL break future savegames.

-6. __Note on the COMP parameter__: You can enable specific quirks/bugs of the original EXEs using the COMP (compatibility) command-line parameter.
+8. __Note on the COMP parameter__: You can enable specific quirks/bugs of the original EXEs using the COMP (compatibility) command-line parameter.
 Specify a number after COMP, which should be the sum of the flags you want to enable (alternatively, specify a negative number to disable those flags and enable everything else):
    ```
     1: pushwalls move 3 tiles unless blocked
        (note: the default maps assume that pushwalls move 2 tiles maximum; this option renders these